-If you are between 15 and 24 years of age, you may be eligible for payments and services from us, which can support you if you want to study or if you are becoming independent from your parents or carer.
+If you are between 15 and 24 years of age, you may be eligible for payments and services to support you if you want to study or if you are becoming independent from your parents or carer.

-Depending on your or your family’s circumstances, you can get Youth Allowance or ABSTUDY.
-They provide financial support while you are looking for work, studying, training or undertaking an Australian Apprenticeship.
-The Disability Support Pension is also available to support young people who have a disability.
+Depending on your or your family’s circumstances, you may be able to get Youth Allowance, Newstart Allowance or ABSTUDY.
+These payments provide financial support while you are looking for work, studying, training or undertaking an Australian Apprenticeship.
+Disability Support Pension is also available to support young people who have a medical condition or disability.

-If you are turning 16, you may need to start making some important decisions including how to manage your money.
+If you are turning 16 years of age, you may need to start making some important decisions including how to manage your money.

 You can attend a free Financial Information Service (FIS) seminar.
 They can help younger people who want to know about how they can save for their future.

-If you’re aged 15 years, you can apply for your own Medicare card.
-Visit your local service centre to complete a Medicare Copy/Transfer Application form.
+When you turn 15 years of age, you can apply for your own Medicare card.
+Complete a Medicare copy or transfer Application form and submit it at your local Medicare service centre.
 You’ll need to provide identification, such as a student card or birth certificate, as well as details about the card you are transferring from.

-For young people aged between 12 and 17, the Child Dental Benefits Schedule helps cover the costs of an annual dental check.
+For eligible young people between 2 and 17 years of age, the Child Dental Benefits Schedule helps cover the costs of basic dental services.